Ukraine has shown US a viable peace deal – but can Trump shake off Putin’s influence?

 Out went Trump’s suggestion that Ukraine give Russia land it hasn’t even captured yet, give America preferential profit deals on projects the US had not even funded, and out went the cap on Ukraine’s forces at 600,000.
 Out went a ban on Ukraine’s Nato membership and in came a demand for Russian reparations.

-Now, according to Ukraine’s head of the national security council, Rustem Umerov, America has signed up to some at least of what was agreed with Europe and Ukraine at the weekend.
+Now, according to Ukraine’s head of the national security council, Rustem Umerov, America has signed up to some of what was agreed with Europe and Ukraine at the weekend.

 “Our delegations reached a common understanding on the core terms of the agreement discussed in Geneva.
 We now count on the support of our European partners in our further steps,” he said.